 “Let Him Join”

 Context would be helpful here.
 Dad’s extreme obsessive-compulsiveness about dirt and dust was the main reason I was in such sad shape.
-By the time I entered college, I’d never ridden a bike beyond our driveway, driven a car or been in a city bus.
+By the time I entered college, I’d rarely ridden a bike beyond our driveway, and never driven a car or been in a city bus.
 I’d never attended school parties or games, participated in extramural activities, set foot on dusty baseball fields, or even really dated.
-My brother, sisters and I were rarely allowed to walk out of the house– or play outside– when dad was home.
-And whenever we returned from school, church or doctors’ appointments, he thoroughly sanitized us before we could go inside.
+My brother, sisters and I were rarely allowed to leave the house– or play outside– when dad was home.
+And whenever we returned from school, church or doctors’ appointments, he thoroughly sanitized us before we could go back inside.

-But when mom told dad about ACC, he pretty much made up for all of that.
-He said, “Let him join,” reached into a drawer, and handed her a tiny box.
+But when mom told dad about ACC, he pretty much made up for all that.
+Saying “Let him join,” he reached into a drawer beside his bed and handed her a tiny box.
 Inside, was his old pin from when he had belonged to ACC’s Adrian chapter in the 1930s!
 None of us knew he had even been in a fraternity… let alone ACC.
-And I’m sure he felt it might do me a world of good.
+And I’m sure he knew it might do me a world of good.

 It did.
 Learning to live with fifty normal guys who freely tracked dust and dirt into the place at all hours– and where I could come and go as I pleased– was what I needed even more than Denison’s courses.